bytedance/sonic/README.md

     UserArray   struct{ Value []UserNode }
 )
 ```
 Sonic provides the following API to return **the preorder traversal of a JSON AST**.
+The `ast.Visitor` is a SAX style interface which is used in some C++ JSON library.
 You should implement `ast.Visitor` by yourself and pass it to `ast.Preorder()` method.
 In your visitor you can make your custom types to represent JSON values.
 There may be an O(n) space container (such as stack) in your visitor to record the object / array hierarchy.
 ```go
 func Preorder(str string, visitor Visitor) error